Last Updated on: 14th November 2022, 11:54 am

 The best Chromebook is just an understatement now as there are many good options available in the current market.
 Chromebooks are the most versatile forms of tech as they are available in many different price tags that cater to a wide variety of people ranging from students to house moms and to business-oriented users.
 Chromebooks are great for most of the conventional tasks that one user can think of.
 With the addition of support of Android applications now Chromebook users can play games and use productivity applications while being offline too.
 The once web-based ChromeOS has now become diverse and more user-friendly with the inclusion of Android applications.

-2. Is a Chromebook and Laptop the Same Thing?
+2. Are a Chromebook and Laptop the Same Thing?

 Windows and macOS laptops are generally on the more expensive side.
 Yes, they are diverse too and most of the applications can run offline without the need for a working network.
 They have a wide range of software and applications readily available to them to install and use.
 You do not have to compromise your work for the unavailability of a program.
 Laptops are usually the best for gaming as they have a dedicated graphics processor.
 The Laptops running on Windows OS are preferred more as most game titles are released for Windows.
 Laptops are also less energy-efficient than Chromebooks as they come equipped with energy-heavy hardware that delivers strong performance and productivity.